Get started with Ramp Procurement agents

 Save.

-Once finished running, policies generate a report.
+Once finished running, agents generate a report.
 You can view this report under the Documents & Reports section of a request:

 - Hover over individual bullets to see citations.

-- Click on citations to find the exact text in documents or visit the website the policy is referencing.
+- Select citations to find the exact text in documents or visit the website the agent is referencing.

-- Downstream approvers in the workflow can also see the policy's report, providing a transparent decision trail so every reviewer has the same context.
+- Downstream approvers in the workflow can also see the agent's report, providing a transparent decision trail so every reviewer has the same context.

 Vendor due diligence (general)